What coronavirus? With indictment of Venezeula’s Maduro and sanctions on Iran, U.S. doubles down on ‘maximum pressure’

 “While the Venezuelan people suffer, this cabal lines their pockets with drug money and the proceeds of their corruption,” Attorney General William P. Barr said.

-The move came through the Justice Department, not the Treasury or State departments, the main drivers of President Trump’s “maximum pressure,” with sanctions designations.
-U.S. Attorney Geoff Berman in Manhattan said the charges were based on more than a decade of work.
+The move came through the Justice Department, not the Treasury or State departments, the main drivers of President Trump’s “maximum pressure” campaign, with sanctions designations.
+U.S. Attorney Geoffrey Berman in Manhattan said the charges were based on more than a decade of work.

 U.S. indicts Venezuela’s Maduro on narcoterrorism charges, offers $15 million reward for his capture